google/santa/Docs/details/events.md

 | file_bundle_hash_millis  | The time in milliseconds it took to find all of the binaries, hash and produce a super hash |
 | file_bundle_binary_count | Number of binaries within the bundle     |

-To avoid redundant uploads of a bundle events Santa will wait for the sync server to ask for them.
+To avoid redundant uploads of a bundle event Santa will wait for the sync server to ask for them.
 The server will respond to event uploads with a request like this:

 | Field                        | Value                                    |
 | ---------------------------- | ---------------------------------------- |
 | event_upload_bundle_binaries | An array of bundle hashes that the sync server needs to be uploaded |

-When santactl receives this request it sends an XPC reply to santad to save all the bundle events to the events.db.
+When santactl receives this type of request, it sends an XPC reply to santad to save all the bundle events to the events.db.
 It then attempts to upload all the bundle events, purging the successes from the events.db.
 Any failures will be uploaded during the next full sync.